Wilmer Flores Preview, Player Props: Giants vs. Reds

 Wilmer Flores At The Plate

-- Flores has picked up an RBI in 31.6% of his games this year, with two or more RBI in 12.2% of his games.
-He has also plated three or more runs in two contests.
+- In 32.3% of his games this year, Flores has had at least one RBI.
+He's picked up more than one in 12.1% and driven in three or more of his team's runs in two contests.

-- He has scored a run in 41 games this season, with multiple runs three times.
+- He has scored in 41.4% of his games this season, with more than one run scored in 3.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.